cfjedimaster/raymondcamdendotcom/content/post/2016/10/17/quick-devtools-tip-what-is-still-trying-to-load.md

 You should scan that page a bit as I found two interesting tidbits.
 On Mac/Unix (not sure why not Windows), you can add multiple filters.
 Also, you can filter by requests larger than a set value.
 That's a great way to check for fat requests.

+I looked for something similar in Firefox, Edge, and Safari, but didn't see anything that would support the same result.